-Mun Yew brings with him a span of 35 years of experience in the Semiconductor Industry in Manufacturing, Quality, Engineering, Supply Chain and Procurement Management of which 22 years were at senior management level.
-He started work at TAS (now SingTel), then moving on to Hewlett-Packard Company and subsequently joined a greenfield DRAM wafer fab start-up, TECH Semiconductor (S) Pte Ltd that counts Texas Instrument as a technology partner.
-He was the Director of Procurement and Materials Management from 1991 at TECH Semiconductor and later moved on to the Director of Procurement in the Shared Service Centre of Micron Semiconductor Asia from 2010 till 2012.
+Mun Yew brings with him a span of 37 years of experience in the Back-end and Wafer Fabrication Semiconductor Industry in Manufacturing, Quality, Engineering, Supply Chain & Procurement Management of which 22 years were at senior management level.

+He had worked at Hewlett-Packard Company in Quality and Engineering positions, and subsequently joined a greenfield DRAM wafer fab start-up, TECH Semiconductor (S) Pte Ltd that counts Texas Instrument and later Micron Inc., as its technology partner.
+He held Director positions for Procurement and Materials Management at TECH Semiconductor and later on at the Shared Services Centre of Micron Semiconductor Asia in Singapore.